-Localtonians wishes a Happy Birthday to Louisville native Abraham Flexner, born in 1866.
+Localtonians wish a Happy Birthday to Louisville native Abraham Flexner, born in 1866.
 After graduating from Johns Hopkins University in two years with a degree in classics, Flexner returned to Louisville to teach classics at Louisville Male High School.
 Four years later, Flexner founded a private school to test his growing ideas about education.
-Flexner opposed the standard model of education that focused on mental discipline and a rigid structure.
+He opposed the standard model of education that focused on mental discipline and a rigid structure.
 Moreover, “Mr. Flexner’s School” did not give out traditional grades, used no standard curriculum, refused to impose examinations on students, and kept no academic record of students.
 Graduates attended leading colleges, and his teaching style began to attract considerable attention.

 November 13, 1995, a serial killer’s run from the law ended in Madison County after a wild car chase that brought national attention.
 The 33-year-old man from Ohio eluded six police cruisers and ran through a road block until one officer forced him off the road.

-November 13, 2015, the Bernheim Arboretum and Research Forest made their first major land acquisition in a decade when they bought 135 acres in Bullitt County to protect the Cave Hollow region north of Bernheim Forest.
+November 13, 2015, the Bernheim Arboretum and Research Forest made their 1st major land acquisition in a decade when they bought 135 acres in Bullitt County to protect the Cave Hollow region north of Bernheim Forest.